 All students must first verify if they are traveling from a state that has been deemed HIGH RISK or LOW RISK and follow the appropriate drop-down below:

-On your scheduled day to return to campus, check for symptoms before traveling.
+If you leave the Springfield area during the spring semester, check for symptoms before returning to campus.
 Take your temperature and verify that you do not have any of the following symptoms: cough; shortness of breath; fever in excess of 100 degrees; chills; muscle pain; sore throat; new loss of taste or smell.

 If you are experiencing any of the above symptoms or feel you may have been exposed to someone who tested positive for COVID-19, it is best to stay home and get tested.
 If you must return to campus, you should make an appointment through the Health Services PATIENT PORTAL to be tested and should not return to your residence hall or to the campus until told to do so.